thegetty/quire-docs/content/learn/manuscript-prep.md

 {{< q-checklist >}}

-- [ ] Format section headings, block quotes, bullets, and numbered lists using Word styles
+- [ ] Format section headings, superscript numbers, block quotes, bullets, and numbered lists using Word styles <br/>
+- [ ] Use Word References to add endnotes
 - [ ] Format figure and table callouts as hyperlinks using the figure # as the link
 - [ ] If using [internal links](/documentation/page-content/#apply-different-types-of-links) to objects, figures, or other catalogue entries, format those callouts as hyperlinks using the catalogue section, figure number, object number etc. as the link
 - [ ] Add placeholder [YAML fields](/documentation/pages/) to the top of each essay or [object entry page](/documentation/collection-catalogues/#create-object-pages)